-- High winds. - Storm surge (discussed under "Flooding").
+- High winds - Storm surge (discussed under "Flooding")

-Wind that produces most of the property damage associated with hurricanes.
-The greatest threat to life is from flooding and storm surge.
-Although hurricane winds can exert tremendous pressure against a structure, a large percentage of hurricane damage is caused not by flying debris.
-Tree limbs, signs and signposts, roof tiles, metal siding, and other lose objects can become airborne penetrating the outer shells of buildings destroying their structural integrity and allowing the hurricane winds to act against interior walls not designed to withstand such forces.
+Generally, it is the wind that produces most of the property damage associated with hurricanes, while the greatest threat to life is from flooding and storm surge.
+Although hurricane winds can exert tremendous pressure against a structure, a large percentage of hurricane damage is caused not by wind, but from flying debris.
+Tree limbs, signs and sign posts, roof tiles, metal siding, and other lose objects can become airborne missiles that penetrate the outer shells of buildings, destroying their structural integrity and allowing the hurricane winds to act against interior walls not designed to withstand such forces.
 Once a structure's integrity is breached, the driving rains associated with hurricanes can enter the structure and completely destroy its contents.
-Hurricane winds are unique in several ways.
-They are:
+Hurricane winds are unique in several ways:

-- More turbulent than winds in most other type storms. - Sustained for a longer period of time (several hours) than any other type of atmospheric disturbance. - Change slowly in direction, thus they are able to seek out the most critical angle of attack on a given structure. - Generate large quantities of flying debris as the built environment is progressively damaged, thus amplifying their destructive power.
+- They are more turbulent than winds in most other type storms - They are sustained for a longer period of time (several hours) than any other type of atmospheric disturbance - They change slowly in direction, thus they are able to seek out the most critical angle of attack on a given structure - They generate large quantities of flying debris as the built environment is progressively damaged, thus amplifying their destructive power

-Hurricane gusts of wind can be expected to exceed the sustained wind velocity by 25 to 50 %.
+In hurricanes, gusts of wind can be expected to exceed the sustained wind velocity by 25 to 50 %.
 This means a hurricane with sustained winds of 150 mph will have wind gusts exceeding 200 mph.
 The wind's pressure against a fixed structure increases with the square of the velocity.
-For example, a 100-mph wind will exert a pressure of approximately 40 lbs. per square foot on a flat surface, while a 190-mph wind will exert a force of 122 lbs. per square foot on the same structure.
-In terms of a four (4) by eight (8) foot sheet of plywood nailed over a window, there would be 1,280 lbs. of pressure against this sheet in a 100-mph wind, and 2,904 lbs. or 1.95 tons of pressure against this sheet in a 190-mph wind.
+For example, a 100 mph wind will exert a pressure of approximately 40 lbs per square foot on a flat surface, while a 190 mph wind will exert a force of 122 lbs per square foot on that same structure.
+In terms of a four (4) by eight (8) foot sheet of plywood nailed over a window, there would be 1,280 lbs of pressure against this sheet in a 100 mph wind, and 2,904 lbs or 1.95 tons of pressure against this sheet in a 190 mph wind.

-The external and internal pressures generated against a structure vary greatly with increases in elevation, building shape, openings in the structures, and the surrounding buildings and terrain.
+The external and internal pressures generated against a structure vary greatly with increases in elevation, shapes of buildings, openings in the structures, and the surrounding buildings and terrain.
 Buildings at ground level experience some reductions in wind forces simply because of the drag exerted by the ground against the lowest levels of the air column.
 High-rise buildings, particularly those located along the beachfront, will receive the full strength of a hurricane's wind on their upper stories.
 Recent studies estimate that wind speed increases by approximately 27 % just 15 feet above ground level.

 The wind stream generates uplift as it divides and flows around a structure.
 The stream following the longest path around a building, generally the path over the roof, speeds up to rejoin the wind streams following shorter paths, generally around the walls.
-This is the same phenomena that generate uplift on an aircraft's wings.
+This is the same phenomena that generate uplift on an aircraft's wing.
 The roof, in effect, becomes an airfoil that is attempting to take off from the rest of the building.
 Roof vortexes generally concentrate the wind's uplift force at the corners of a roof.
-These key points can experience uplift forces of two (2) to five (5) times greater than those exerted on other parts of the roof.
+These key points can experience uplift forces two (2) to five (5) times greater than those exerted on other parts of the roof.